psarvesh/robot-navigation-app/README.md

 # Text Based Robot Navigation
 Producer consumer application for robot navigation using text commands

-This README explains the code structure, how to build, how to run, and design decisions and assumptions.
+This README explains the code structure, build/test setup, how to build, how to run, and design decisions and assumptions.

 ## Directory structure